 I did the rookie mistake of many technical entrepreneurs: have a technology, not a product.
 When the app was released to the public, there was no engagement and it almost made no money.
 It was the end of 2013 and we had a product that nobody wanted.

-The year 2014 was really tough with almost not money in the.
+The year 2014 was really tough with almost no money in the bank.
 We learned from Dresscovery mistake and pivoted from B2C to B2B.
 I was spending most of my time in finding customers to sell them the visual recommender through an API.

 Meanwhile, Maldonado keep complaining about the difficult situation of the company and showed intentions to leave, but I felt that we had a big opportunity waiting for us.
 We were runing out of cash so we decided to ask for money to our families.
 During this year I put €8400 in the company, that mostly went to his salary.
 But when I asked my partner to match that quantity he didn't do it.
 We agreed that I had to add the money as a loan, instead of changing the shares percentage between us.
 We also agreed that the company had to reinburse the loan the moment we start having cash.
 However, that never happened.